Bodily mutilation in film: Advent of horror

-Although there was a boom of monster and alien flicks in the 50's and movie makers using make up more for realistic depictions of violence and gore in the 60's, the advent of realism in horror as we now know it arguably began with the 1973 film The Exorcist.
+Although there was a boom of monster and alien flicks in the 50s and movie makers using make up more for realistic depictions of violence and gore in the 60s, the advent of realism in horror as we now know it arguably began with the 1973 film The Exorcist.
 This was the first of its kind as far as special effects used realistically to portray gruesome scenes.
 This movie, created by director William Friedkin with make up master Dick Smith directing the effects set the stage for countless other such films to be made.
 After the release of The Exorcist and its subsequent popularity scary movies began to shift and the violent horror flick became a major genre.
 With effects greats Kevin Yagher, Dick Smith, and Tom Savini behind such classic horror films as Friday the 13th (1980), A Nightmare on Elm Street (1984), Halloween (1978), and Dawn of the Dead (1978) this genre gained immense popularity (Rickett 2000).
-This craze peaked during the 80's went down a little in the 90's but with the movie Scream (1996) horror movies were back in.
+This craze peaked during the 80s went down a little in the 90s but with the movie Scream (1996) horror movies were back in.
 As special effects continue to get better, so the horror films continue to grow even more violent, gruesome, and realistic in their portrayals of human mutilation as can be seen in the recent Saw films (2004, 2005, 2006, 2007) as well as others such as Hostel (2005) and Hostel: Part II (2007).
 However horror films are not the only movies that have worked to realistically portray bodily mutilation.